 I have taken part in extensive training with Keystone and have a great understanding of the syllabus for 11+ English and Maths.
 For these pre-tests, I recommend building up a thorough knowledge of the syllabus and focusing as much as possible on comprehension, grammar and cloze procedure and mental arithmetic and word problems.
 I use a variety of activities to target the time pressured nature of the tests and problem solving.

-As well as pre-test preparation I have done a lot of tutoring of the GCSE, AS and A Level Spanish syllabus for all exam boards, and I have experience teaching English as a Foreign Language (EFL) to many age groups and group sizes around the world.
+As well as pre-test preparation I have done a lot of tutoring of the GCSE, AS and A Level Spanish syllabus for all exam boards (and IB Spanish B), and I have experience teaching English as a Foreign Language (EFL) to many age groups and group sizes around the world.
 I have also tutored many students in advance of their 16+ public school entrance exams, and for IB English, particularly those from schools in Singapore such as Tanglin, UWC East and UWC Dover.

-With over half of my students living abroad, I have considerable experience tutoring online, and I believe it to be as successful (or more so in some cases) as face-to-face tutoring.
+I now work exclusively online, and I believe it to be as successful (or more so in some cases) as face-to-face tutoring.